 To fill a bare space that needs something you can use a wood pallet to create a vertical garden for crawling plants, herbs or flowers.
 This super easy DIY project can even be propped against a shed or a large tree.

-While not all homes can sustain vertical planters due to the layout or vertical space available, these eye catching planters are a great way to add in greenery in unexpected spaces.
+While not all homes can sustain vertical planters due to the layout or vertical space available, these eye-catching planters are a great way to add greenery in unexpected spaces.

 Depending on how old the house is, your outdoor light fixtures can be an eyesore and you may not even realize it.
 At nighttime when they are lit, it can be difficult to see much of the outdoor light fixture.
 However, during the day the sun can show off any fading, rust or just overall lack of appeal as it hangs by your front door.

 Unless you really dislike the style of your light fixtures, you don’t have to replace them.
 Instead breathe new life into them by cleaning, sanding and repainting them.
 This afternoon project can boost your curb appeal by introducing more coordinating colors to your front porch.

 There is no better way to give your home a new pop of color than to repaint your front door.
 When it comes to your door, not as many rules will apply to your home’s overall color scheme.

 Your entryway door can be as bright or as dark as you want it to be.
 If you are thinking of going really bold in your color choice, then try it out before you fully commit, have a sheet of paper that matches the color taped to the door and stand back to make sure before you start painting.

 Just make sure that you are not within a homeowner’s contract to keep your door a neutral color.
 This rule mainly applies to condos and townhouse complexes.

 If you already have a few flower beds around your front yard then sometimes one of the easiest curb appeal boosting you can do is to add in some mulch.
 Using mulch in your flower beds and around your yard is also a great way to nurture your front yard.

 - Maintains a cool soil temperature, even during hot summer days